GTNewHorizons/GT-New-Horizons-Modpack/README.md

 If you are a fan of expert mode packs and want to take it to the next level this pack will be your friend!

+## Installing and Downloads

+Instructions on installing can be found at https://gtnh.miraheze.org/wiki/Installing_and_Migrating and downloads can be found at http://downloads.gtnewhorizons.com - do not try to download the mods from the Modlist below, use the installer zips.

 ## Quotes

 - thcv - This pack is pushing my mental capacity